British patents listed by patent number

 5870901945Improvements in or relating to bezel stops for lenses.

-Kapella Ltd.; Phillips, Arthur Claud; Coltman, Douglas Claud Wynn
+Kapella Ltd; Phillips, Arthur Claud; Coltman, Douglas Claud Wynn

-Reid IIIa
+Reid III

 6143301948Photoelectric exposure meter, describes the Chum.